neurotichl/Big-Data-ETL/Jinja_Flume/README.md

 source_names = ['a','b','c']
 ```

-Rendering the Template will give:
+Rendering the template will give:
 ```
 a
 b